1956 Atlantic hurricane season: Season summary

 The season officially began on June 15, the date that the Weather Bureau office in Miami, Florida, under the direction of Gordon Dunn, began daily monitoring of all tropical disturbances and cyclones across the northern Atlantic Ocean.
 The agency had access to the hurricane hunters, a fleet of aircraft that obtain data by flying into storms.
 The Weather Bureau, in collaboration with other agencies, began a five–year project in 1956 to obtain and analyze data on the structure of hurricanes.
 The season officially ended on November 15.

 There were a total of twelve tropical storms during the season, five of which were unnamed.
-Of all the storms, four were hurricanes.
+In all, four storms strengthened into hurricanes.
 Compared to the average activity from the previous two decades, the season's activity was below normal despite average sea surface temperatures and a normal number of tropical waves.
 Instead, the inactivity was the result of the subtropical ridge being located further south than normal, which decreased the atmospheric instability across much of the basin.
 Such a pattern was different from the more active 1954 and 1955 seasons.
 Several tropical depressions formed that did not attain tropical storm status, many of which formed beneath an unfavorable upper-level trough.

 The season's activity was reflected with a cumulative accumulated cyclone energy (ACE) rating of 54, which is categorized as being "below normal".
 ACE is, broadly speaking, a measure of the power of the hurricane multiplied by the length of time it existed, so storms that last a long time, as well as particularly strong hurricanes, have high ACEs.
 ACE is only calculated for full advisories on tropical systems at or exceeding 34 kn or tropical storm strength.
-Subtropical cyclones are excluded from the total.
+Thus, tropical depressions are excluded from the total.

 Systems

-Tropical Storm One
+Early June tropical storm

 A dissipating cold front off the southeastern United States spawned a low-pressure area on June 6.
 On the next day, the system organized into a tropical storm off the coast of North Carolina.
 The storm moved southward and reached peak winds of 45 mph, based on reports from ships.
 During its duration, the storm failed to develop an inner core, affected by cool, dry air to the northwest.
 The structure was likely akin to a subtropical storm, based on its formation beneath an upper-level trough.
 On June 8, the storm accelerated to the northeast ahead of an approaching cold front, weakening to a tropical depression the next day, and becoming an extratropical cyclone within the front on June 10.
 The system dissipated later that day as a larger storm developed within the front.